johngodley/redirection/readme.txt

 Requires PHP: 5.6
 License: GPLv3

-Manage 301 redirections, keep track of 404 errors, and improve your site, with no knowledge of Apache or Nginx needed.
+Manage 301 redirects, track 404 errors, and improve your site.
+No knowledge of Apache or Nginx required.

 == Description ==